pasiunaite/lvis_to_dem/README.md

 ```
 python3 full_dem.py --before 2009 --after 2015
 ```
 The script processes two DEMs from different dates to create an elevation change map.
 First, it **preprocesses both input datasets to a common projection, extent and resolution**.
-Then it **differences** the preprocessed after and before rasters to create an elevation change map which is then written to disc as a GeoTiff.
+Then it **differences** the preprocessed after and before rasters to create an elevation change map which is then saved to memory as a GeoTIFF.

 The script also **calculates multiple glacier volume and area change metrics**, such as mean elevation change rate, total area, total volume change and mass change.